Huge potential and huge challenges

-Aberdeen City Council – They are developing their hydrogen transport infrastructure, with a fleet of fuel cell buses, and refuelling stations.
-The Council commissioned Locogen to consider the feasibility of using renewable energy generating technologies to feed electricity directly to the refuelling sites to reduce the cost and associated carbon emissions of this hydrogen production.
+We have also worked with Aberdeen City Council who are developing their hydrogen transport infrastructure with a fleet of fuel cell buses and refuelling stations.
+Locogen was commissioned to consider the feasibility of using renewable energy generating technologies to feed electricity directly to the refuelling sites to reduce the cost and associated carbon emissions of this hydrogen production.

 Locogen was commissioned by Shetland Islands Council as technical leads for a pilot wind project to support the development and delivery of the Shetland Clean Energy Project which looks to transform the fuel oil dependant Islands into a world leading hydrogen fuel economy.